Quansight/Quansight-website/apps/consulting/posts/why-we-are-excited-about-jupyterlab-3-0-dynamic-extensions.md

 In JupyterLab 3, all of the packaging will be orchestrated by using pip, relying on PyPI alone.
 So, how did this come to be?
 Well, this could not have been achieved without advancements in [WebPack][webpack] version 5, the JavaScript library in charge of “bundling JavaScript files for usage in a browser” and the new [module federation][module federation] functionality.
-This functionality allows for a [JavaScript application][js app] to ship and load JavaScript modules on demand without having to pack it in the initial application bundle (a different Webpack build).
+Using [module federation with webpack 5][module federation webpack 5] allows for a JavaScript application to ship and load JavaScript modules on demand without having to pack it in the initial application bundle (a different Webpack build).
 This means we can now dynamically load extensions without the need for a build.
 This also means the possibility of using pip and PyPI packages to bundle the assets and place them in the right place for JupyterLab to load extensions.
 Since server-side extensions already depend on using Python, it was only natural to extend the use to also bundle the frontend extension assets.

 Python users, those typically using IPython or [xeus-python][xeus] kernels, will only need a Python run-time to install packages!